 Fortunately, this fear is greatly exaggerated because you only need beginner-level knowledge.
 Plus, the odds are that you can find, tweak, and implement someone else’s Google Ads Script without starting from scratch.

-So if you plan to run a lot of Google Ads in the future, it might be worthwhile to take a Google Ads Scripts course.
+So if you plan to run a lot of Google Ads in the future, taking a Google Ads Scripts course might be worthwhile.

 Optimizing your Google Ads